FindMySchool LogoFindMySchool

 Behaviour support is consistent and fair.
 Low-level disruption is not tolerated; when incidents occur, pupils and staff are supported by the college's behaviour system, allowing learning to continue without interruption.
 Year 8 pupils complete a first aid course as part of personal development.
 Topics including online safety, drugs awareness, healthy relationships, and knife crime are taught within a careful sequencing that builds maturity and understanding.

 Moderate academic performance in context.
-The college ranks at the 56th percentile for GCSE and 74th percentile for A-level.
-Performance is solidly middle-of-the-road nationally.
+The college ranks 3,602nd of 3,895 for GCSE academic outcomes and 2,342nd of 2,549 for A-level academic outcomes.
+Academic performance is below the national midpoint.
 Students who thrive here tend to be those for whom personalised support and inclusive community matter as much as raw academic ranking.
 Families prioritising elite schools with top 5% performance should look elsewhere.

 Growing sixth form infrastructure.
 The sixth form is only 25 years old and still developing.
 While sixth form students report being highly motivated and well-supported, numbers remain small (50 students).
 This means fewer specialist staff, smaller subject pools, and potentially fewer independent study facilities compared to sixth form colleges.
 Families should visit to confirm the post-16 environment feels right for their son or daughter.